rayheil/mnk-game/README.md

 # A note on efficiency

-The AI does not work as well as I think it should, but I've put in all the time that I'm willing to on this project.
+The AI does not work as well as I think it probably should, but I've put in all the time that I'm willing to on this project.
 I know I could have gotten an extension, but I can't cope with having this hanging over my head for any longer.
 Detail on what this code can and can't handle below.

 The AI runs well (under 30s evaluation times) at level 10 on a 4x4 board, but a 4x5 board is too much for the max level AI.
-With a lower difficulty level such as 7 (which is still very competent at the game especially against sleep-deprived Ray), the size of the board can be pushed up to a 6x6, which covers my screen.
+With a lower difficulty level such as 7 (which is still very competent at the game especially against one sleep-deprived Ray), the size of the board can be pushed up to a 6x6, which fills my screen.

 It's not great efficiency, but I've taken by best attempts at alpha-beta pruning, static state evaluation, and child state generation and I don't think I can improve them any more.

-I understand if this is basis to fail this part of the project, but I hope you can understand.
+I understand if this is basis to fail this part of the project, but I hope you understand why I'm calling it at this point.

 # Run Configuration